-A key aspect of understanding whether a water distribution system is operating efficiently is having accurate, reliable data on production or supply volume.
+Understanding whether a water distribution system is operating efficiently depends on accurate, reliable data on production or supply volume.
 By monitoring flow into and across a distribution network, municipalities gain important insight impacting pumping, storage and operational decisions, chemical dosing, water loss analysis, system demand management, and asset performance management.

 The Village of Buffalo Grove, located in the northwest suburbs of Chicago, had suspected that certain bulk meters at one of their pump stations had begun to drift, but didn’t know the extent of the inaccuracy.
 As this was the Village’s largest pump station in terms of output, inaccurate readings would prohibit the Village from performing a water balance and detecting costly leaks on its distribution system.

-Testing of bulk meters is very challenging because they are large, cumbersome and cannot be easily removed without excessive cost.
-The Village had already determined that they were going to replace all of their bulk meters over several years but did not have the information needed to know which meter data was most unreliable and, therefore, which meters to replace first.
+Testing of bulk meters is always a challenge because they are large, cumbersome and hard to remove without excessive cost.
+The Village had a plan to replace all bulk meters over several years but did not have the information needed to know which meter data was most unreliable and, therefore, which meters needed to be replaced first.